shikha72/Safe-Walk/Hydrostructure/ReadMe.txt

 start(W) - first edge of the walk and end(W) - last edge of the specified walk

+hydrostructure.png depicts the model where arrows represent the cases in which edge insertion is safe.

 Reference- "The Hydrostructure: a Universal Framework for Safe and Complete Algorithms for Genome Assembly" Link: https://arxiv.org/abs/2011.12635